simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 ## My Final Thoughts

-In four weeks I have gone from being completely sedentary to doing around three hours of solid exercise a week and, contrary to my doubts and worries I had before I started, it has been easy to do and enjoyable.
-The toughest part was definitely the mental element and getting started.
+In four weeks I have gone from being completely sedentary to doing around three hours of solid exercise a week and, contrary to my doubts and worries I had before I started, it has been both easy to do and enjoyable.
+The toughest part was definitely the mental hurdle of just getting started.
+Overcoming the fears of trying something new which was also something I'd almost become conditioned to be against was a big step but in retrospect incredibly trivial to do.

+However I will also say that picking indoor cycling in the privacy of my own home helped eliminate the social anxiety of starting this journey in public.
+I'm looking forward to starting my Couch to 5k training but I'm also nervous about walking and jogging outside, even if the rational part of my brain tells me that nobody else really cares and people I know who I bump into will be supportive rather than derogatory.

 I know that this is going to be a long, on-going, journey and that there may be times when I loose motivation but I really hope that by adding some jogging into the mix and also some outdoor cycling when the weather is better I will have enough variety of activities to keep me engaged until it all really does become an ingrained part of my lifestyle.

 At 52 I will say that it is never too late to start this sort of journey and whether it helps me live a longer, healthier life or not, I'm feeling better about myself physically and mentally right now.
 This has all been a positive process with no real down-sides apart from the cost of it all.
-But more about that another time...
+But more about that another time.